loot/loot/README.md

 ### Linux

-Refer to `.github/workflows/ci.yml`'s `flatpak` job for the build process.
+Not all LOOT's features have been implemented for Linux builds.
+Issues labelled `linux` on LOOT's issue tracker cover such missing features where they can be implemented.

+#### Flatpak

-Building the Flatpak is relatively self-contained and should only need the following installed:
+Building the Flatpak needs the following installed:

 - `curl`
 - `git`